Torpedo: World War I

-Torpedoes were widely used in World War I, both against shipping and against submarines.
+Torpedoes were widely used in the First World War, both against shipping and against submarines.
 Germany disrupted the supply lines to Britain largely by use of submarine torpedoes, though submarines also extensively used guns.
 Britain and its allies also used torpedoes throughout the war.
 U-boats themselves were often targeted, twenty being sunk by torpedo.
 Two Royal Italian Navy torpedo boats scored a success against an Austrian-Hungarian squadron, sinking the battleship with two torpedoes.
+In May of 1915, the Imperial German Navy U-boat SM U-20 sank the RMS Lusitania off of the coast of Ireland with a torpedo, said torpedo caused her to founder in just eighteen minutes.
+This sparked international outrage at the Germans for killing nearly 1,200 civilian passengers aboard the ship.
+This would also later help contribute to the entry of the United States into World War I due to some of the passengers being Americans.

 The Royal Navy had been experimenting with ways to further increase the range of torpedoes during World War 1 using pure oxygen instead of compressed air, this work ultimately leading to the development of the oxygen-enriched air 24.5 in Mk.
 I intended originally for the s and battleships of 1921, both of which were cancelled due to the Washington Naval Treaty.

 Initially, the Imperial Japanese Navy purchased Whitehead or Schwartzkopf torpedoes but by 1917, like the Royal Navy, they were conducting experiments with pure oxygen instead of compressed air.
 Because of explosions, they abandoned the experiments but resumed them in 1926 and by 1933 had a working torpedo.
 They also used conventional wet heater torpedoes.